-The county’s Ethics Commission last year launched an investigation into Kleine’s conduct as Elrich’s top aide.
+The Montgomery County Ethics Commission launched an investigation into Kleine’s conduct beginning in 2019.

-Montgomery County’s Ethics Commission in July determined Kleine was guilty of violating the county’s conflict of interest laws.
+In July 2020, the Ethics Commissioner determined that Kleine is guilty of violating the county’s conflict of interest laws.

 Kleine apologized for his conduct and paid a $5,000 penalty as part of a mutually agreed-upon punishment.

 Montgomery County Council members lashed out at Klein over his conduct at a July 28 council meeting.

 All nine councilmembers refrained from calling on Kleine to resign.

 Elrich said he accepted the Ethics Commission’s ruling and remained supportive of his top aide.

 Public documents show Kleine’s yearly salary at $280,000 a year.